Prince Charles Cinema: 20th century

+The UK premiere of Just a Gigolo was held at the Prince Charles Cinema on 14 February 1979, it was attended by David Bowie who starred in the film.

+By the 1980s it also showed horror films, such as The Evil Dead, and in 1987 it hosted the world premiere of Hellraiser.

+The Prince Charles was taken over by Robins Cinemas in April 1991, and it was then that it became largely a repertory cinema.

+21st century

 The cinema was used as the setting for a number of stunts in the British sketch show Trigger Happy TV in the early 2000s.
 Filming was facilitated by the cinema having a balcony at the time from which aerial shots could be taken, which was later converted into a second screen in 2008.

 During the UK launch of Kill Bill: Volume 2 (2004), Uma Thurman recorded a special video introduction for a double bill of both movies being held at the cinema.
 In it she welcomed the audience to "Quentin's favourite UK cinema".
 Quentin Tarantino has said, "The Prince Charles Cinema is everything an independent movie theatre should be.
 For lovers of quality films, this is Mecca." and "The day Kill Bill plays the Prince Charles is the day Kill Bill truly comes home."
 He further described it as London's "queen's jewel" of a grindhouse saying "I was so honoured when Reservoir Dogs hit so big there that they started playing it at midnight and all the lads would show up in the black suits with little squirt guns".

 In April 2007, the cinema opened an official Kevin Smith toilet cubicle, after the director held a question and answer session at the cinema.
 He said "I don't know, Quentin Tarantino has never turned up here and they name the bar after him, it's my second visit and they haven't even named a toilet after me!"
 The next day they screwed a framed picture of him to the first cubicle in the gents and he officially opened the toilet.
-The Kevin Smith cubicle is now in the ladies toilets as the cinema swapped the ladies and gents in late 2013.